 Considerations about the US plan of making RUST mandatory – All that glitters is not gold

-First of all, the rust language was born because the incompetence of some programmers in following the right practices for making safe the use of memory in those software programmed in languages like C++ that does not provide you any guarantee of safety.
-Its existence therefore arises from a sense of "defeat" towards programmers in general, as if to throw in the towel: it's not really your thing.
+First of all, the RUST language was born because the incompetence of some programmers in following the right practices for making safe the use of memory in those software programmed with languages (like C++) that don't provide any guarantee of safety.
+Its existence arises from a sense of "defeat" towards free computer programming in general, as if to throw in the towel: it's not really your thing.
 And if you think that static and dynamic code analysis may help you, take another step back: it's not really your thing.
 Memory safety comes first.
 It doesn't matter how inconvenient it is to program, how long the development time will be, how many restrictions and how much use you can make of your time (and artificial intelligences!) to program things that in C++ you could have done in 5 minutes: the important thing is memory safety.

-Well, let's start then from this first preconception: memory safety.
-Those who program in RUST do so with the expectation that any memory safety problem will be solved forever, including hacker attacks that exploit software flaws, segfaults that crash processes, and so on.
+Well, let's start from this first preconception: memory safety.
+Those who program in RUST do so with the expectation that any memory safety problem will be solved forever, including software flaws, hacker attacks, segfaults, crashes and so on.
 Nothing could be further from the truth.
-When you develop software, there is always an unsafe point where you have to access memory, in fact even in Rust there are the so-called unsafe sessions that allow unsafe use of memory.
-Of course these sessions concern only a small percentage of the software (typically ABIs, the use of hardware resources and external libraries) but it's enough to know that only a single dangerous access to memory can compromise the functioning of the entire software.
-Therefore, even in Rust it's very possible to have unsafe use of memory with segfaults and crashes, even of the entire operating system.
-Programming in RUST will make programmers so ignorant about the sensitive issues of memory safety that in these few sessions will be even more risky than now.
+When you develop software, there is always an unsafe point where you have to access external memory, in fact even in Rust there are the so-called unsafe sessions that allow unsafe use of memory.
+Of course these sessions concern only a small percentage of the software (typically ABIs, the use of hardware resources and external libraries) but only a single dangerous access to memory can compromise the functioning of the entire software.
+Therefore, even in rust it's very possible to have unsafe use of memory with segfaults and crashes.
+Programming in RUST will make programmers so ignorant about the sensitive issues of memory safety that it will be even more risky than now.

-Given all these problems and considering that most applications, operating systems and drivers are programmed in C/C++, saying that this language will be made mandatory is really crazy and impractical.
-I alone programmed an entire framework in C++ made of 300000 lines of code with intensive data processing that never crashes in weeks of execution: with texture mind desktop I streamed one uninterrupted remote display session for 1 week without a single crash or a memory leak, and I'm just a single person.
-It's very rare to me to see a segfault in one of my software, and when it happens it's very easy to debug and fix, I don't see why large companies like Google, Amazon and Microsoft would need a language like rust even to make it run the "hello world" without a crash.
+Given all these problems and considering that most applications, operating systems and drivers are programmed in C/C++, making RUST mandatory is really crazy and impractical.
+I alone programmed an entire framework in C++ made of 300000 lines of code with intensive data processing that never crashes in weeks of execution: with TextureMind Desktop I streamed one uninterrupted remote display session for 1 week without a single crash or a memory leak, and I'm just a single person.
+It's very rare to me to see a segfault in one of my software, and when it happens it's very easy to debug and fix, I don't see why large companies like Google, Amazon and Microsoft would need a language like rust even to make the "hello world" run without a crash.

-The truth is that anything that arises from the obligations of a superpower is never anything good.
+The truth is that the restrictions imposed by world super-powers are never good.
 And all this for what?
 To provide security for lazy multi-billion dollar companies that want to hire mediocre, underpaid software developers who never programmed in their lives and graduated the day before.
 A money business disguised as a national security issue.
 The more we are forced to obey, the more we will lose our individual freedoms.
-I really hope that rust everywhere will never be a reality.
+I really hope that this "rust everywhere" thing will never be a reality.
 Thanks for reading.

 Leave a Reply